libero/ping-controller/README.md

 Getting started
 ---------------

-Using [Composer](https://getcomposer.org/) you can add the bundle as a dependency:
+Using [Composer](https://getcomposer.org/) you can add the library as a dependency:

 ```
 composer require libero/ping-controller